COVID-related Depression Linked to Reduced Physical Activity

 A multi-institutional team of researchers followed university students to identify factors linked to depression and anxiety

-New research from Carnegie Mellon University, University of Pittsburgh and University of California, San Diego found that 61% of surveyed university students were at risk of clinical depression, a value twice the rate prior to the pandemic.
+New research from Carnegie Mellon University, the University of Pittsburgh and the University of California San Diego found that 61% of surveyed university students were at risk of clinical depression, twice the rate prior to the pandemic.
 This rise in depression came alongside dramatic shifts in lifestyle habits.

 The study documents dramatic changes in physical activity, sleep and time use at the onset of the COVID-19 pandemic.
-Disruptions to physical activity emerged as a leading risk factor for depression during the pandemic.
-Importantly, those who maintained their exercise habits were at significantly lower risk than those who experienced the large declines in physical activity brought on by the pandemic.
+Disruptions to physical activity emerged as a leading risk factor for depression.
+Importantly, those who maintained their exercise habits were at significantly lower risk than those who experienced the large declines in physical activity.
 While physical activity resumed in early summer, mental well-being did not automatically rebound.
-The results of the study are available online in the February 10 issue of the Proceedings of the National Academy of Sciences.
+The results of the study, titled, "Lifestyle and Mental Health Disruptions During Covid-19," are available online in the Feb.
+10 issue of the Proceedings of the National Academy of Sciences.

 "There is an alarming rise in the rate of anxiety and depression among young adults, especially among college students," said Silvia Saccardo, assistant professor in the Department of Social and Decision Sciences at CMU and senior author on the paper.
 "The pandemic has exacerbated the mental health crisis in this vulnerable population."

-Saccardo and her colleagues, Osea Giuntella, Kelly Hyde and Sally Sadoff, examined data gathered from 682 college students who used a smartphone app and a Fitbit wearable tracker for spring 2019, fall 2019 and spring 2020.
-Their results show large disruptions in physical activity, sleep and computer/phone screen time and social interaction, alongside large declines in well-being.
-This data set spans the onset of social isolation during the early months of the pandemic, offering an insight into the factors that exacerbated mental health disorders in this age group.
+Saccardo and her colleagues, Osea Giuntella, Kelly Hyde and Sally Sadoff, examined data gathered from 682 college students who used a smartphone app and a wearable tracker for spring 2019, fall 2019 and spring 2020.
+Their results show large disruptions in physical activity, sleep, computer/phone screen time and social interaction, alongside large declines in well-being.
+This dataset spans the onset of social isolation during the early months of the pandemic.

 "We used this unique dataset to study what factors are predictive of changes in depression," said Saccardo. "[In the dataset,] we can see that mental health gets worse as the semester progresses, but it is dramatically worse in 2020 compared to the previous cohort."

-The team found that participants who maintained healthy habits prior to the pandemic — scheduled physical active and an active social life — were at a higher risk for depression as the pandemic continued.
-The researchers point to a decline in physical activity as the leading risk factor for diminished mental health.
-However, restoration of physical activity was not met with a rebound in mental well-being.
+The team found that participants who practiced healthy habits prior to the pandemic — scheduled physical activity and maintained an active social life — were at a higher risk for depression as the pandemic continued.
+After a decline, restoration of physical activity was not met with a rebound in mental well-being.

 "The results are generalizable to the young adult population, a highly exposed group which has exhibited rising depression rates over the last decades and was dramatically exposed to the disruptions caused by the current epidemic," said Giuntella, assistant professor of economics at Pitt.
 "We need more work to understand whether similar trends were observed in other age groups."

-Saccardo and her colleagues published the project titled, “Lifestyle and Mental Health Disruptions During Covid-19.”
-This project received funds from the Abdul Latif Jameel Poverty Action Lab (J-PAL).
+This project received funds from the Abdul Latif Jameel Poverty Action Lab.